 Penny Anderson Women’s Cardiovascular Center

-Join us to advance the understanding of heart and vascular disease in women, how to prevent it and how to optimize heart health.
+Join us to advance the understanding of heart and vascular disease in women, how to prevent it and how to optimize patient care.

 SCAD patient Kristen Bowlds shared her inspiring patient story alongside her cardiologist and Minneapolis Heart Institute Foundation® (MHIF) chief medical officer, Dr. Scott Sharkey, in an interview with KSTP 5 EYEWITNESS NEWS.